-- Board Support

-- MPO staff will conduct required administrative and operational tasks to support our organization.
+- Board Support - MPO staff will conduct required administrative and operational tasks to support the organization.
 Staff will also periodically review and update administrative agreements and procedures.
-MPO staff will perform daily operations to disseminate planning information to the TAC/TCC members, the public and/or other agencies.

-- Subcommittee Support

-- MPO Staff will provide support to any subcommittees designated by the TAC or TCC.

-- Workgroup Support

-- MPO Staff will provide support to any workgroups designated by the TAC or TCC.

-- Members Services

-- MPO Staff will provide support as needed.
+MPO staff will perform daily operations to disseminate planning information to the TAC/TCC members, the public and/or other agencies. - Subcommittee Support - MPO Staff will provide support to any subcommittees designated by the TAC or TCC. - Workgroup Support - MPO Staff will provide support to any workgroups designated by the TAC or TCC. - Members Services - MPO Staff will provide support as needed. - Administration - MPO Staff will conduct administrative tasks as necessary. - Americans with Disabilities Act (ADA) Feasibility and Connectivity - MPO Staff will ensure ADA feasibility and connectivity during planning of projects in all modes.

-- Administration

-- o MPO Staff will conduct administrative tasks as necessary.

-- ADA Feasibility and Connectivity

-- Professional consulting firms will be hired to collect data and conduct a feasibility study of providing ADA connectivity that cannot be carried out by MPO staff or through other inhouse resources.